ZykeDev/darklingo-addons/README.md

 A userstyle with custom, temporary fixes to address updated features that the base Darklingo++ version has yet to implement, as well as some improvements for Duolingo-related addons (Slate style only).

-This addon also give an option to Show or Hide all ad/adBlocked boxes.
+This addon also adds an option to Show or Hide all ad/ad-blocked boxes.
 <br>

 > **14/11/21 Update**: We switched to [semver](https://semver.org/) versioning, which may require a force-update if your version was installed prior to this date.